jaimebv/inference-energy-gateway/README.md

-# Zero-Copy Camera Inference
+# Inference-Energy Camera Gate

-Zero-Copy Camera Inference is an ESP32-S3 / ESP-IDF project for reducing edge-AI energy use by avoiding unnecessary vision-model invocations.
+This is an ESP32-S3 / ESP-IDF project for reducing edge-AI energy use by avoiding unnecessary vision-model invocations.

 It is centered on a small frame-difference gate that reads the live camera framebuffer in place, reduces the image to a 16 x 12 grayscale grid, and decides whether the person-detection model needs to run for the current frame.

-The project is not trying to make a larger model or a more complex detector.
-It shows a practical embedded pattern: keep the expensive AI path idle when the scene is stable, then spend the model only when new information arrives.
+The project shows a practical embedded pattern: keep the expensive AI path idle when the scene is stable, then spend the model only when new information arrives.

 ## What it provides

-- **Zero-copy camera gate** over the `esp-camera` framebuffer
+- **Camera gate** over the `esp-camera` framebuffer
 - **Small reference representation** using a 192-byte grayscale grid
 - **Hysteresis-based scene-change detection** to avoid noisy gate chatter
 - **Adaptive reference refresh** for slow lighting drift and settled scene changes